MusicPlayerDaemon/MPD/doc/plugins.rst

 using `libmpdclient
 <https://www.musicpd.org/libs/libmpdclient/>`_.
 This is useful when
-you mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` instance.
+you mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` (0.20 or newer) instance.
 Only the file server needs to update the database.

 .. list-table::
    :widths: 20 80